 An independent institution, the University offers academic and research programs designed to meet the needs of the region's youth, workforce and businesses.
-The University serves as a catalyst for creating, attracting, and expanding economic development and opportunities in Central Pennsylvania by aligning traditional undergraduate and graduate degrees with science and technology-based experiential learning.
+The University serves as a catalyst for creating, attracting an expanding economic development and opportunities in Central Pennsylvania by aligning traditional undergraduate, graduate, and doctorate degrees with science and technologybased experiential learning.